-Toward the late 1800s, the Maltese was introduced to the U.S. and was officially recognized by the AKC in 1888.
+Toward the late 1800s, the Maltese was introduced to the U.S. and was officially recognized by the American Kennel Club in 1888.
 The breed has remained relatively popular to this day.

 The soft coat of the Maltese grows continuously.
 Many owners choose to keep the hair trimmed short and it takes on a wavy and fluffy quality; others keep the coat long and flowing.
 Because of this coat type, routine grooming is an absolute necessity.
 The Maltese should be brushed two to three times per week (up to once daily if the coat is kept long).
 Haircuts may be necessary every several weeks.

 Maltese are prone to showing tear staining underneath the eyes.
 There are products available at pet stores to help remove these stains.
 Those cute bows or topknots you see on a Maltese serve the purpose of keeping the hair out of the dog's eyes to prevent irritation.
 You may also note that the nose of the Maltese gets suntanned in summer to black and fades when they don't get sun exposure, which is known as winter nose.

 This breed needs good attention to dental hygiene to prevent teeth and gum problems.
 You may need to brush your dog's teeth daily or a minimum of two to three times a week to ensure his mouth stays healthy.